okoala/awesome-stars/README.md

 - [RocAlphaGo](https://github.com/Rochester-NRT/RocAlphaGo) - An independent, student-led replication of DeepMind's 2016 Nature publication, "Mastering the game of Go with deep neural networks and tree search" (Nature 529, 484-489, 28 Jan 2016), details of which can be found on their website https://deepmind.com/publications.html.
 - [musicbox](https://github.com/darknessomi/musicbox) - 网易云音乐命令行版本
 - [spinnaker](https://github.com/spinnaker/spinnaker) - Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
+- [docker-grafana-graphite](https://github.com/kamon-io/docker-grafana-graphite) - Docker image with StatsD, Graphite, Grafana 2 and a Kamon Dashboard
 - [locust](https://github.com/locustio/locust) - Scalable user load testing tool written in Python
 - [material-theme](https://github.com/equinusocio/material-theme) - Material Theme, the most epic theme for Sublime Text 3 by Mattia Astorino
-- [easybuild](https://github.com/hpcugent/easybuild) - EasyBuild - building software with ease
+- [easybuild](https://github.com/easybuilders/easybuild) - EasyBuild - building software with ease
 - [deis](https://github.com/deis/deis) - Deis v1, the CoreOS and Docker PaaS: Your PaaS.
 Your Rules.
 - [st2](https://github.com/StackStorm/st2) - StackStorm (aka "IFTTT for Ops") is event-driven automation commonly used for auto-remediation, security responses, facilitated troubleshooting, complex deployments, and more.
-Includes rules engine, workflow, 1800+ integrations (see /st2contrib), native ChatOps and so forth.
+Includes rules engine, workflow, 1800+ integrations (see https://exchange.stackstorm.org), native ChatOps and so forth.
 Installer available at http://docs.stackstorm.com/install/index.html.
 Ping us on slack - https://stackstorm-community.slack.com/.
 - [augmented-traffic-control](https://github.com/facebook/augmented-traffic-control) - Augmented Traffic Control: A tool to simulate network conditions
 - [shadowsocks](https://github.com/shadowsocks/shadowsocks) -
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.